Introduction

 SpaDeX and India's Docking Technology — Strategic Implications

-SpaDeX (Space Docking Experiment, successful January 2025) is strategically significant because space docking is a prerequisite for India's most ambitious future missions: (a) Chandrayaan-4 — planned lunar sample return mission (₹2,104 crore approved, target 2027) requiring docking in lunar orbit; (b) Bharatiya Antariksh Station (BAS) — India's own space station planned by 2035, requiring crewed docking; (c) Gaganyaan follow-on missions with orbital rendezvous.
+SpaDeX (Space Docking Experiment, successful January 2025) is strategically significant because space docking is a prerequisite for India's most ambitious future missions: (a) Chandrayaan-4 — planned lunar sample return mission (₹2,104 crore approved by Union Cabinet September 2024, target 2028) requiring docking in lunar orbit to transfer 3 kg of south pole samples back to Earth; (b) Bharatiya Antariksh Station (BAS) — India's own space station planned by 2035, requiring crewed docking; (c) Gaganyaan follow-on missions with orbital rendezvous.

 Internationally, space docking capability signals readiness for bilateral space cooperation (rendezvous for crew rescue, supply missions, joint experiments).
 India's demonstration at a fraction of NASA/Roscosmos costs reinforces the case for India as a cost-effective partner for international space ventures.